roniencirl/Group6_web_app/README.md

 ## Placeholder for MSCCYB1, Secure Programming for Web Group 6 project code.

-The 'clabaireact' web app allows users to post messages and images in an informal journal style form for visitors or other users to read.
+The 'clabaireacht' web app allows users to post messages and images in an informal journal style form for visitors or other users to read.
 In Gaelige 'clabaireacht' means chit-chat or babbling.
 Pronunciation: https://www.teanglann.ie/en/fuaim/clabaireacht

 ## Requirements